Educational Studies: A.A., A.S.

 Learning Outcomes

-• Foundation 2: Foundational Knowledge, Students will be able to analyze the foundational knowledge of the field from either a historical or philosophical perspective, grounding them in the chosen concentration.
+• Foundation 2: Foundations: Students will be able to analyze the foundations of education from either a historical or sociological perspective with attention to how learning is shaped by the relationships between home, school, and the community.

 CONCENTRATION GUIDELINES